-Quantitative Achievements against Objectives and Results Completion of activity 1 that involved Determining scope of rehabilitation needed, included 100 assessment of need for rehabilitation and full negotiation of prices and delivery schedules initiation of procurement (Activity 1).
-Pre-shipment inspection Coordination and supervision of factory-witness tests 100 in Japan of selected equipment successfully completed during March - April 2006.
-Spare parts and equipment 135 tons of equipment delivered to site.
-100 Training of Trainers Specifications for training prepared.
-10 engineers 25% (This component is no longer applicable to trained. this project as it is in NIM) Installation works The change of scope was approved by ITF and UNDP 7% and MoE are currently discussing the payment modality.
+Quantitative Achievement nts against Objectives and Results Completion of activity 1 Determining scope of rehabilitation % of 100 that involved assessment needed, included full negotiation of prices planned of need for rehabilitation and delivery schedules (Activity 1). and initiation of procurement Pre-shipment inspection Coordination and supervision of factory- % of 100 witness tests in Japan of selected planned

+Spare parts and equipment successfully completed during March - April 2006.
+135 tons of equipment delivered to site. % of 100 equipment planned Training of Trainers Specifications for training prepared.
+10 engineers trained. % of planned 25% This component is no longer applicable to this project as it is in NIM Installation works The change of scope was approved by ITF and UNDP and MoE are currently discussing the payment modality.
 The bidding documents are developed and bids closed for the boiler of Unit 4 during 4 th Quarter.
-Companies were shortlisted Additional spare parts may be required.
+Companies were shortlisted Additional spare parts may be required. % of planned 50%

-Direct Beneficiaries Number of Beneficiaries % of planned (current status)
+Direct Beneficiaries Number of Beneficiaries % of planned

+(current status)

-Men Population as a whole who have access to N/A
+Men Population as a whole who N/A

+have access to the national

-the national electric grid
+electric grid

-Women Population as a whole who have access to N/A
+Women Population as a whole who N/A

+have access to the national

-the national electric grid
+electric grid

-Children Population as a whole who have access to N/A
+Children Population as a whole who N/A

+have access to the national

-the national electric grid
+electric grid

-IDPs Population as a whole who have access to N/A
+IDPs Population as a whole who N/A

+have access to the national

-the national electric grid
+electric grid

 Others Population as a whole

 Indirect beneficiaries 34 MoE staff trained 100%

 Employment generation N/A N/A

 (men/women)

-• Delays in programme implementation, the nature of the constraints, actions taken to mitigate future delays and lessons learned in the process.
+• Explain, if relevant, delays in programme implementation, the nature of the constraints, actions taken to mitigate future delays and lessons learned in the process.